Italy enthralled by ship's tale of two captains

 Judging by the comments on Twitter, Facebook and other social media, Italians, living in a country many feel is mired in corruption and economic woe, would beg to disagree.

-A tweet from Sofia Rosada said: "It is men like De Falco who should be governing.
-Instead we are full of men like Schettino."

-Some have even played on the Jesus Christ-Judas Iscariot comparison, one a savior, the other a traitor.
+Some have even played on the Jesus Christ-Judas Iscariot, one a saviour, the other a traitor.

 Judging from reports that De Falco is usually soft-spoken, unassuming, and even shy - when he is not faced with a shipwreck - he would likely reject the acclamation of instant sainthood.